chuongmep/bim42.github.io/_posts/2016-07-02-room-finishes-update-2.md

 Of course, Room Finishes is still open source, the entire code can be found on [Github](https://github.com/simonmoreau/RoomFinishes).

 This plug-in is already available on the [Autodesk App Store](https://apps.autodesk.com/RVT/en/Detail/Index?id=5641957956279354474&appLang=en&os=Win64).
-If you like it, don&#8217;t hesitate to write a nice comment or add a few stars, it always means so much to me!
+If you like it, don't hesitate to write a nice comment or add a few stars, it always means so much to me!